spyder-ide/spyder/README.md

     - Using the [Anaconda Distribution](http://continuum.io/downloads).
     - Installing from source (see below).

-* Cross-platoform way from source
+* Cross-platform way from source

 You can install Spyder from its zip source package named `spyder-x.y.z.zip` [here](https://github.com/spyder-ide/spyder/releases).
 Then you need to